hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/5-Installation.md

         `$ chmod 755 -R < path_to_your_install_dir >`

 NB: If you don't want to set those specifics rights on your install folder, update from GUI will disabled.
-However, update from command line will be still be available.
+However, update from command line will still be available.

 During the installation, Composer will ask you to provide some parameters, including your HiPay account credentials and your Mirakl API credentials.
 Please go to the [Prerequisites and recommendations](https://developer.hipay.com/doc/hipay-marketplace-cashout-mirakl-integration/#prerequisites-and-recommendations) section if you need more information about these parameters.